BabylonJS/OldDocumentationSite/content/classes/2.5/BaseTexture.md

 class [BaseTexture](/classes/2.5/BaseTexture)

 Create a new [BaseTexture](/classes/2.5/BaseTexture).
-A tutorial about materials and textures can be found here
+A tutorial about materials and textures can be found here : http://doc.babylonjs.com/tutorials/Materials

 ## Constructor

 ## new [BaseTexture](/classes/2.5/BaseTexture)(scene)

 Create a new [BaseTexture](/classes/2.5/BaseTexture);
-A tutorial about materials and textures can be found here : http://doc.babylonjs.com/tutorials/Materials

 #### Parameters
  | Name | Type | Description